-The Company's ERM process includes assessing each risk to determine time horizons, as well as the likelihood and severity of potential impacts to the Company.
+The Company's ERM processes include assessing each risk to determine the likelihood or probability of occurrence and the severity of potential impacts to the Company.
 Each risk is evaluated for likelihood and severity across the same impact factors; financial, stakeholder, reliability, environmental, and safety.
 The ERM process also includes periodic reviews of potential future risks in addition to the current risks.
-Climate changerelated risks are assessed using the same methodology as all other risks to which the Company is exposed.
+Climate change-related risks are assessed using the same methodology as all other risks to which the Company is exposed.